systematic-magic/AgingPubMed/editorials_pdf.rst

 |
 .. _correspondence_pdf_editorials:

-5. Correspondence
+9. Correspondence
 -----------------

-"Correspondence:" section can be found at the end of the article right after the Corresponding author and affiliations
+"Correspondence:" section can be found at the end of the article right after the Corresponding author and affiliation.

-5.1.
-Check that correspondence section has a title “Correspondence:” (starts with capital letter and followed by colon (:))
+9.1.
+Check that correspondence section has a title “Correspondence:” (title case and followed by colon (:)).

-5.2.
+9.2.
 Check that "Correspondence:" is formatted in black, bold and italic font.

-5.3.
+9.3.
 Check that "Correspondence:" is followed by full author name.
 In case of multiple corresponding authors, full names should be divided by comma (,).

-5.4.
+9.4.
 Check that full author name is formatted in italic font.

-5.5.
-Check that full author name is written  the same way as in author list (front page of the paper) and as in "Corresponding author and affiliations" (above).
+9.5.
+Check that author’s full name matches the author list (at the top of the paper) and the "Corresponding author and affiliation" (above).

 .. image:: /_static/correspondence.png